dirkroorda/laf-fabric/docs/taskwriting.rst

 If *A* and *B* start at the same point, the one that ends last, counts as the earlier of the two.

 If neither *A* < *B* nor *B* < *A* then the order is not specified.
-The workbench will select an arbitrary but consistent order between thoses nodes.
+LAF-Fabric will select an arbitrary but consistent order between thoses nodes.
 The only way this can happen is when *A* and *B* start and end at the same point.
 Between those points they might be very different.